ChenPanXYZ/Pizza-Parlour/readme.md

 By giving the order number, the route cancel-order can remove the order.
 ##### Ask for pickup or delivery
 We have Uber.json and Foodora, with each containing the Delivery's order number, the adddress, and the order details.
 There is a function in System that loads the Uber and Foodora data into our program.
+For inhouse delivery, we do not have a separate file to store.
+All inhouse delivery will be stored in Orders.json.
+For pickup, it is the order without an address, it is also stored in Orders.json.
 ##### Ask for the menu
 We have two routes. get-full-menu will simply return the full menu. get-price-for-specific-item will return the price by the item name.
 ##### Change the price for an item